Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 For example, if you become an authority in your niche and develop relationships with other big websites in your space, you’re naturally going to get more backlinks, which will help your SEO.
 Similarly, the sites that you feature can also promote your curation efforts because it benefits them as well.

-These benefits will also have a trickle down effect to boost the SEO of your non-curated content pages.
+These benefits will also have a trickle-down effect to boost the SEO of your non-curated content pages.

-For example, if you drive links and traffic to one of your curated pieces of content, that will boost your domain authority and some of those human visitors will move on from the curated content to view the rest of your site.
+For example, if you drive links and traffic to one of your curated pieces of content, that will boost your domain authority, and some of those human visitors will move on from the curated content to view the rest of your site.
 In this way, it enhances your overall content marketing strategy.

 Let’s go through them…

-Five “Do’s” of Using Content Curation for SEO
+Five “Do’s” of Content Curation

 1. Find High-Quality Sources to Curate